Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Cleveland.
-According to a Zillow study, homes with solar systems sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home’s value in Cleveland.
+According to a Zillow study, homes with solar panels sell for an average of 4.1% more than comparable homes without them.
+For a $250,000 home in the Cleveland area, that could mean over $10,000 in added value.